Anthropology (ANTH)

 ANTH A454 Culture and Ecology 3 Credits

-Explores the integration of cultural and ecological systems, examining sociopolitical dimensions of environmental change and ecological knowledge.
+Investigates how cultures adapt to, understand, and influence their environments.
+Explores the integration of cultural and ecological systems, examining sociopolitical dimensions of environmental change and ecological knowledge systems.

 Special Note: Not available for credit to students who have completed ANTH A654.

-Registration Restrictions: Completion of Tier 1 (basic college-level) GER courses
+Registration Restrictions: Junior or senior standing and completion of Tier 1 (basic college-level) GER courses

 May Be Stacked With: ANTH A654